-The USD/CAD pair is affected by factors affecting the value of the USD or the Canadian Dollar in relation to each other or in other currencies.
+The USD/CAD pair is affected by factors affecting the value of the USD or the Canadian Dollar in relation to each other or in other currencies, such as:

 The pair refers to the trading of the currencies of the United States of America (US Dollar) and Canada (Canadian Dollar).

 The USD/JPY tends to have a negative correlation with the AUD pairs against the US Dollar, the British Pound against the US Dollar and the New Zealand Dollar against the US Dollar, where they are priced in US Dollars.